syncfusion/ej2-vue-docs/src/lineargauge/linear-gauge/getting-started.md

 ## Module Injection

-LinearGauge component is segregated into individual feature-wise modules.
-In order to use a particular feature, you need to inject its feature module using `provide: {}`.
-For this application,  we are going to use tooltip and annotation feature of the linear gauge.
-Please find relevant feature module name and description as follows.
+LinearGauge component is segregated into the individual feature-wise modules.
+In order to use a particular feature, inject its feature module using the `provide: {}`.
+Please find the feature module name and description as follows.

 * Annotation -  Inject this module to use the annotation features.
 * GaugeTooltip - Inject this module to use the tooltip features.